 What is a culture of care?

 Building a culture of care means creating an environment where people feel valued, not just customers and clients, but those within the organisation too.
-It leads to customer loyalty, employee retention, and makes you stand out in the market.
+It leads to customer loyalty, and employee retention, and makes you stand out in the market.
 This can also include a remote team culture.

 It starts with connecting people to the company’s mission statement.
 You should already be communicating what your company is all about through a focused, actionable mission statement.